apache/parquet-site/content/en/blog/features/variant.md

 ![Shredding Variant Visualization](/blog/variant/variant_shredding.png)

-The query engine decides which fields to shred based on access patterns and workload characteristics.
+The parquet writer, typically a query engine, decides which fields to shred based on access patterns and workload characteristics.
 Once shredded, the standard Parquet columnar optimizations (encoding, compression, statistics) are used for the typed columns.

 ### Implementation Considerations